 The Type I output multipliers range from 2.81 for air electricity and water sector to 1.16 for livestock and livestock products, however, closer examination reveals that more than half of the sectors have multipliers which are above the average multiplier value of 1.82.
 This also means that there will be a little difference in effect between alternative patterns of stimulating the demand in these sectors.

-As the main purpose here is to analyze the agriculture sector role in the economy, it is guite clear that the five agriculture sector's components are all registered low output multipliers (type I).
-This is guite a natural and expected results as the agriculture sector's components are not fully integrated in reproduction structuring of the Rwandan economy.
-Hence, these agriculture components have no highly significant and strong inter-sectoral relationships with other non-agriculture sectors of the economy.
+As the main purpose here is to analyze the agriculture sector role in the economy, it is quite clear that the five agriculture sector's components are all registered low output multipliers (type I).
+This is quite a natural and expected results as the agriculture sector's components are not fully integrated in reproduction structuring of the Rwandan economy.
+Hence, these agriculture components have no highly significant and strong intersectoral relationships with other non-agriculture sectors of the economy.
 This developmental fact is clearly reflected in the value of the type II output multipliers of the five agriculture sub-sectors.
-For this measurement and type of output multipliers, these agriculture sub-sectors formed the top ranks among other sectors of the Rwandan economy.
-This is economically highly plausible, as most of the output of these agriculture subsectors in Rwanda uses, at present, either for domestic consumption and/or for export which both of them are not part of industrialization and reproduction.
+For this measurement and type of output multipliers, these agriculture subsectors formed the top ranks among other sectors of the Rwandan economy.
+This is economically highly plausible, as most of the output of these agriculture sub-sectors in Rwanda uses, at present, either for domestic consumption and/or for export which both of them are not part of industrialization and reproduction.
 Besides, this trend in agriculture sector development behaviour, has evidently and numerically proved that the value-added generated by the sector (particularly compensation of employees) is dominated its output.
 This is an obvious and expected outcome as these five agriculture sub-sectors have a relatively weak production and development relationships with other sectors of the economy, which drastically minimize the proportions used by these sub-sectoral of other industries and sectors' outputs within the national economy, as inputs for their production processes.
 Accordingly, the two influential factors for agriculture in Rwanda, nowadays, are the final consumption demand and the income generated within the farming communities, rather than inter-industrial developmental process and domestic economic integration.
-Nevertheless, if there is more and full inter-sectoral relationships and integration of agriculture subsectors within the Rwandan economy, a much higher proportion of the change in the final demand will be channeled back into the economy, and hence creating further growth, development and more national value-added.
-However, and as stated above, the picture of agriculture sectors in the economy shifts guite radically when induced income effects are incorporated as shown in the type II multipliers, tables (2).
-The increased importance of all agriculture subsectors are apparent is due to their high income coefficients (i.e. value -added (wages)/output ratios), and development reasons stated above.
-These high income coefficients, however, means that a high proportion of the inputs of these sectors are channeled into household consumption which in turn purchases a wide variety of products, and hence enhanced the multiplier effect of these sectors.
-It is worth mentioning that the type II multipliers are spread wider and more uniformly than type I (see table (2)).
+Nevertheless, if there is more and full intersectoral relationships and integration of agriculture sub-sectors within the Rwandan economy, a much higher proportion of the change in the final demand will be channelled back into the economy, and hence creating further growth, development and more national value-added.

+However, and as stated above, the picture of agriculture sectors in the economy shifts quite radically when induced income effects are incorporated as shown in the type II multipliers, tables (2).
+The increased importance of all agriculture sub-sectors are apparent is due to their high income coefficients (i.e. value -added (wages)/output ratios), and development reasons stated above.